ewired/gjs-guide/docs/guides/gtk/3/03-installing.md

 ### Running A Tutorial

+Open a new file and place the code you would like to run in a code viewer of your choosing.

-Save the tutorial to a file, `file.js`.
+Save the code to a file, `file.js`.

 Run this in terminal:

     gjs file.js

+The program output will appear in the terminal.